Toronto's world-class soundstages, the diverse urban streetscapes of the GTA, and Ontario's expansive backlot capabilities.

 Last updated: April 2026.
 Always confirm current rates with the provincial film commission before budgeting.

-I'll model the credits for your specific project — spend mix, schedule, and post-production — in a 20-minute call.
+we'll model the credits for your specific project: spend mix, schedule, and post-production, in a 20-minute call.

-Get notified when provincial incentives change, new programs launch, or deadlines shift.
-No spam — just the numbers that matter to your budget.
+Book a call →Get notified when provincial incentives change, new programs launch, or deadlines shift.
+No spam.
+Just the numbers that matter to your budget.